 This is a major factor that gets lost in the process but has a major financial consideration.
 When investing in used machinery and equipment, be sure to factor in any potential moving and relocation costs.
 For example; a process line or a large press, a major consideration is who will disassemble and reassemble them.

-If you’re planning on using a transportation contractor, be sure they’re reputable and experienced moving large and valuable assets such as the industrial machinery you’ve just invested in.
+If you plan on using a transportation contractor, be sure they’re reputable and experienced in moving large and valuable assets such as the industrial machinery you’ve just invested in.

-When you purchase used machinery and equipment from a trusted source like A&A Machinery Sales, you get the benefit of working with their sister company A&A Machinery Moving, who is an experienced rigging and machine moving contractor.
+When you purchase used machinery and equipment from a trusted source like A&A Machinery Sales, you can work with their sister company A&A Machinery Moving, an experienced rigging and machine moving contractor.
 The entire A&A Machinery team has the ability and expertise to provide exceptional turn-key and end-to-end service.
-From the moment you purchase your used machinery and equipment, to the moment it is delivered and installed at your facility, you’re provided the A&A Difference.
+From the moment you purchase your used machinery and equipment to the moment it is delivered and installed at your facility, you’re provided the A&A Difference.

-In order to confidently navigate the secondary market of used machinery, follow Tim Cromwell’s tips and things to consider above.
-If you have further questions or want to inquire more about our services, contact us at A&A Machinery Sales or A&A Machinery Moving.
+To confidently navigate the secondary market of used machinery, consider following Tim Cromwell’s tips and things above.
+If you have further questions or want to inquire more about our services, contact us at A&A Machinery Moving.

 Published July 15, 2019